Finding a supervisor

 - Michael Scott and Graham Stevens - the relation between theism and mathematical realism.

-- John O’Neill co-directs the Political Economy Institute, and has research interests in political theory and philosophical aspects of political economy and environmental policy.
-He is currently working on intellectual property rights and theories of well-being.
+- John O’Neill co-directs the Political Economy Centre, and has research interests in political theory and philosophical aspects of political economy and environmental policy.

 - Thomas Smith - the metaphysics and ethics of social groups and institutions.